syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-Image/overview.md

 During PowerPoint to Image conversions, if a glyph of the input text is unavailable in the specified font, the text will not be rendered properly.
 To address this, the Syncfusion&reg; PowerPoint (Presentation) library allows users to specify fallback fonts.
 When a glyph is missing, the library will use one of the fallback fonts to render the text correctly in the output image.
 For further information, click [here](https://help.syncfusion.com/document-processing/powerpoint/conversions/powerpoint-to-image/net/fallback-fonts-in-pptxtoimage-conversion).

+## Online Demo

+* Explore how to convert the PowerPoint presentation to an image using the .NET PowerPoint Library (Presentation) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/powerpoint/pptxtoimage#/material3).

 ## See Also

 * [How to convert PPTX to Image in Blazor WebAssembly (WASM)?](https://support.syncfusion.com/kb/article/12122/how-to-convert-pptx-to-image-in-blazor-webassembly-wasm)